Manchester Central Library: Opening

-Central Library opened in 1934 to much fanfare.
+The Central Library opened in 1934 to much fanfare.
 Singer-songwriter Ewan MacColl reminisced on the opening: "The new Central Library which replaced the chicken house was an imposing circular structure with an enormous reading room, a small theatre and carrels where serious students could carry on their research without interruption.
 The portico of the magnificent edifice quickly became a popular rendezvous and "Meet you at the Ref" became a familiar phrase on the lips of students, lovers and unemployed youths.
 I was there on the opening day and on many days thereafter; the Ref played an important part in my life for I made many friends there."

 The library was declared open by King George V on 17 July 1934.
 George V declared to the crowd: "In the splendid building which I am about to open, the largest library in this country provided by a local authority, the Corporation have ensured for the inhabitants of the city magnificent opportunities for further education and for the pleasant use of leisure."

 An employee at the library who was present on opening day said: "When it was being built the public were very intrigued about its final appearance – they were used to rectangular buildings and the shape of the girders used seemed to make little sense.
 I remember families coming in first to "gawp"...
 Under the portico became a favourite trysting place.
 In all, the shape of the building was its best advertisement and it was never necessary to put a notice 'Public Library' on the outside."

 Renovation

 Reports emerged in 2008 that the Central Library needed essential renovation to repair and modernise its facilities.
 The library faced asbestos problems and needed work to maintain its 'structural integrity'.
 The Central Library closed from 2010 to 2014 for refurbishment and expansion.
 During the closure its collections were stored in the Winsford Rock Salt Mine; some of the books in the stack joined collections at Greater Manchester County Record Office.
-Some of its services were available at a temporary location nearby.
+A number of its services were available at a temporary location nearby.
 During renovation, a temporary community library for the city centre was established on Deansgate.
 Central Library re-opened on 22 March 2014 after a £40 million re-design.
 The project delivered by Laing O'Rourke won the Construction News Judges Supreme Award in June 2015.
 It was described as an almost impossibly complex project completed on schedule and within budget.

 The indoor plan is now very different.
 What was the theatre in the basement is now part of the library.
 A wall was knocked through, making an indoor connection between the library and Manchester Town Hall.
-The Library Theatre Company will move to their new theatre at HOME (Manchester) in May 2015.
+The Library Theatre Company moved to their new theatre at the HOME complex in May 2015.